paultran47/econ-grad-app-deadlines/README.md

-Application deadlines listed are chosen because the corresponding programmes consider them to be the latest possible date eligible for PhD funding. **If there are multiply deadlines because of multiply intake dates, the table defaults by listing the deadline closest to the US-equivalent start date of fall semester**.
+Application deadlines listed are chosen because the corresponding programmes consider them to be the latest possible date eligible for PhD funding. **If there are multiply deadlines because of multiply intake dates, the table defaults by listing the deadline closest to the US-equivalent start date of fall semester.
+Always double-check by using the provided programme URL**!S

 **I recommend looking into the programme website in order to confirm if the PhD starts in the fall or spring semester since this information is not included in